By KS Leong

 |Most Ballon d'Or wins: Johan Cruyff, Michel Platini, Marco van Basten - 3||3|

-A lack of success on the international stage has always been Messi's Achilles Heel, and it is one of the main reasons why his fiercest critics, including Pele, have so far refused to recognise him as one of the greatest players of all time.
+A lack of success on the international stage has always been Messi's Achilles Heel, and it's one of the main reasons why his fiercest critics, including Pele, have so far refused to recognise him as one of the greatest players of all time.
 On paper, he looks unlikely to equal or break any of the significant landmarks such as Ronaldo's status as the all-time World Cup top scorer, or beating Just Fontaine for most goals scored in a single finals tournament.

 However, overtaking Gabriel Batistuta as his country's leading marksman is a distinct possibility, as he requires 35 more goals with the best part of a decade of international football ahead of him.
 As for individual honours, Messi could go into the history books in eight months' time if he becomes the first footballer to claim four Ballon d'Or crowns.
-With the way things are going so far in 2012, you would not bet against him.
+With the way things are going so far in 2012, you wouldn't bet against him.

 There is one record to end all records, the Holy Grail of landmarks which, if Messi is to achieve, could go some way to closing all arguments about whether or not he is the greatest ever: Pele's 1281-goal haul for club and country.

 With only 270 official goals so far for club and country, Leo is still over 1000 strikes away from Pele's legendary mark.
-That is a long way to go and Barca will have to dig up the archives of Messi's goals in the junior teams, and he may have to keep a log of the number of times he will score when playing against his grandchildren in the backyard if he is to reach that tally!
+That's a long way to go and Barca will have to dig up the archives of Messi's goals in the junior teams, and he may have to keep a log of the number of times he will score when playing against his grandchildren in the backyard if he is to reach that tally!

 Follow KS Leong on